 What Can You Do To Protect Yourself From Stress?

+As chronic stress makes it easier to develop mental illness, such as depression and anxiety, it is important to limit chronic stress.
 There are a handful of things to help protect your brain from the negative effects of stress.
 These include, but are not limited to:

 - Realize what you have control over.
 You can’t control everything, so even if you can’t control a stressful situation, focus on the things you have control over.
 Developing a predictable routine to counteract the stress of an out-of-control situation can be good for your health.